StephanJ98/Demeter/README.md

 The installation of the development version will be done as for a project with [ReactJS](https://reactjs.org/).

 1. Make sure you have installed a version equal to or higher than `v16.16.0` of [NodeJs](https://nodejs.org/en/).
     > With the installation of `NodeJs NPM` is already installed but we strongly recommend using [yarn](https://yarnpkg.com/).
-You can use the stable version or the classic version, but with the classic you may have to configure certain files.
+You can use the stable version or the classic version, but with the stable you may have to configure certain files.

 2. Make sure you have installed a verion equal to or higher than `v2.37.1` of [GIT](https://git-scm.com/).